erdnaxe/galene-stream/README.md

 [Galène videoconference server](https://galene.org/).
 It is based on Gstreamer and implements the Galène protocol.

-Tested on Debian Bullseye, Ubuntu 20.04, Ubuntu 20.10, ArchLinux and NixOS 20.09.

 **This project is still not production ready, and you might experience jittering and crashes.**